Mediatek-Cloud/mcs-resources/content/en/tutorial/develop_7687_with_js.md

 # Develop with LinkIt 7687 using Node.js

-In this guide you’ll learn the steps to create some applications to control the LinkIt 7687 from the web console of MCS using C
+In this guide you’ll learn the steps to create some applications to control the LinkIt 7687 from the web console of MCS using Node.js.

 ## Develop with Node.js